Frank-Marion/BlogCFC2WP/ReadMe.txt

+NOTE:

-This utility will migrate your data from a BlogCFC db into an existing Wordpress 2.0 db.
+This utility will migrate your data from a BlogCFC db into an existing Wordpress 3.5+ db.
 It has been tested on CFMX7 and BlueDragon 6.2 running on Windows against a MySQL 4 db and BlogCFC v.
 3.8.
 The schema for v.5 of BlogCFC has some new fields added but it doesn't look significantly different so it will probably work with minor modification.
 All the logic is contained in cfc's and there is no funky sql syntax or stored procs so it should work with other databases.
 This is what you do to make it work:

 1. Download the latest Wordpress installer and setup a new instance of Wordpress on your server (I'm assuming you have PHP and CF running on the same machine).